-This webinar, hosted by GoodData and Hackberry, will showcase how their customers, Boozt and Brandr, utilize data analytics to drive growth in the Nordic region.
-The webinar will highlight various use cases from different Nordic countries, all utilizing GoodData's embedded analytics platform to maximize their company's data potential.
+This webinar, hosted by GoodData and Hackberry, showcases how their customers, Boozt and Brandr, utilize data analytics to drive growth in the Nordic region.
+The webinar highlights various use cases from different Nordic countries, all utilizing GoodData's embedded analytics platform to maximize their company's data potential.

 You will learn about:

 - Boozt's e-commerce platform and how they use analytics to sell fashion